 To make a criminal report through Denison Campus Safety or to law enforcement, please call the Denison Campus Safety by dialing 740-587-6482, or Granville Police Department 740-587-1234 (non-emergency) or 911 (emergency).
 To report to law enforcement with the aid of Denison Campus Safety, please contact Denison Campus Safety at 740-587-6482.

 If there is immediate risk of health or safety, please dial 911.

 If you are in need of medical attention, please visit or call Whisler Medical Staff – 740-587-6200.

 For more information about Confidential Resources, please see the Who Can I Talk To? page.

 What to expect when: Reporting to the University

-- Denison has designated the Title IX Coordinator to oversee complaints of sexual misconduct at the University.
-An individual who has experienced sexual misconduct has the right to choose whether to report the incident to Denison’s Title IX Coordinator.
-The Title IX Coordinator and Deputy Title IX Coordinators are specially trained to work with individuals who report sexual misconduct and have knowledge about on- and off-campus resources, services, and options — including the availability of interim protective measures and accommodations.
+- Denison has designated the Title IX Director to oversee complaints of sexual misconduct at the University.
+An individual who has experienced sexual misconduct has the right to choose whether to report the incident to Denison’s Title IX Director.
+The Title IX Director and Deputy Title IX Coordinators are specially trained to work with individuals who report sexual misconduct and have knowledge about on- and off-campus resources, services, and options — including the availability of interim protective measures and accommodations.
 View more information on University support resources.

 - You have the right to receive written information on all of your rights and options, including your rights to receive support resources, proceed with a University investigation, or to file a report with police.
 The University respects the needs and choices of the Reporting Party.
 For general information about the University’s response to a report, refer to the full Policy Prohibiting Sex Discrimination, including Sexual Harassment, Sexual Misconduct, Stalking and Retaliation.